talbotcpp/sequence/README.md

 Features include control over where and how the capacity is stored and managed, how the elements are managed within the capacity, and control over the way the capacity grows if growth is required (and permitted).

-An objection that has been raised about this idea is that it may be too complicated to be user-friendly.
+An objection that has been raised about this approach is that it may be too complicated to be user-friendly.
 A (possibly entertaining) answer to this concern is that it's no harder than operating a 1970's era stereo, as illustrated [here](Panel.pdf).